nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 **Reason**: To allow advanced users to manipulate the data by editing the data file.

 ### Usability
  It is very easy for a user to use the system.
-There are detailed user guide provided as well as a help command.
+There is a detailed user guide provided as well as a help command.

 ## Glossary